Zhhuizhe/SGNNBench/README.md

 # SGNNBenchmark

 ## Methods
-The following exemplary SGNNs have been implementated:
+The following exemplary SGNNs have been implemented:

 |Method|Paper|Pytorch|PyG|DGL|
 |-|-|-|-|-|